Finding satisfying options for art-related careers.

 Skills in your day job improve your art career.

 The above list touches on art-related career paths you could choose.
 It is not all-inclusive.
 Please use the comments section at page bottom to add your suggestions and thoughts.
 Most of the positions listed require specialized knowledge or further education, either at the university level or through apprenticeship.
 Nearly all need the perspective of an artist.

-These jobs will allow you to increase your knowledge and skill sets and help you make your art career, whether full-time or part-time, more fulfilling and successful.
-Because of the requirements of an artist career, many artists have the experience to some degree in any number of these art-related career fields.
+These jobs will allow you to increase your knowledge and skillsets and help you make your art career, whether full-time or part-time, more fulfilling and successful.
+Because of an artist’s career requirements, many artists have experience in any number of these art-related career fields.

-For instance, if you make art, you will need to understand the basics of how to frame it, how to ship it, how to market and sell it.
-You probably have photographic and digital art software training and skills, and a lot of other jack-of-all-trades capabilities.
+For instance, if you make art, you will need to understand how to frame it, how to ship it, how to market and sell it.
+You probably have photographic and digital art software training and skills and many other jack-of-all-trades capabilities.
 No matter what art-related career you decide to pursue, you will acquire and hone valuable skills that can lead to new opportunities.